 Drink lots of cool liquids, such as water or ginger ale, especially if you have a fever, since you'll feel worse if you become dehydrated.
 Stay away from orange juice, lemonade, and other acidic drinks because they can sting your throat.
 Frozen foods such as ice cream or popsicles can help to numb throat soreness.
 Warm liquids like soups, tea with honey, or hot chocolate also can be soothing.

-Ask your doctor before using throat drops or over-the-counter throat sprays because these may make a strep infection feel worse.
+Ask your doctor before using throat drops or over-the-counter throat sprays because these might make a strep infection feel worse.